HuaizeYe/Generalizable-Weakly-Supervised-Medical-Image-Segmentation-with-Inner-Outer-Random-Augmentation/README.md

 # (Abandoned) Generalizable-Weakly-Supervised-Medical-Image-Segmentation-with-Inner-Outer-Random-Augmentation

-### The project has been terminated and the reference code and references are retained
+### The project has been terminated and the reference code and paper are retained